Highland Village Homeowners Association

 Q: Why are some mailboxes being installed as a one-box, one-post design?
 Why not all?

 A: The mailbox groupings have been determined by how they exist now.
 There are 17 lots whose mailboxes stand apart from any others and therefore are not grouped.
 These lots will continue to have one mailbox mounted to the post and in the same location as currently installed.
+If changes were to be made to the mailbox groupings, they would need to be approved by the City Administrator.

 Q: What color will the posts be?